NCERT Solutions For Class 10 Science Chapter 13 Our Environment

 Two ways in which biodegradable substances would affect the environment are:

-1. These substances on degradation can produce a foul smell which affects the population living nearby.
+1. These substances, on degradation, can produce a foul smell that affects the population living nearby.
 They may also become a breeding place for insects.

 2. Many harmful greenhouse gases may evolve during degradation, leading to global warming.